rhettg/BlueOx/README.md

   1. Control Port (default 127.0.0.1:3513)
   1. Collection Port (default 127.0.0.1:3514)
-  1. Streaming Port (no default, randomonly assigned)
+  1. Streaming Port (randomonly assigned from 35000 to 36000)

 Both the Control and Collection ports are configurable from the command line.

 When configuring forwarding between oxd instances, you'll want to always use the collection port.

 When configuring an application to send data to a oxd instance, you'll want to use the collection port as well.